Mberra6/real-support-academy/README.md

-Group 45 project for Software Engineering
+# Group 45 Software Engineering Project

 First of all, clone the repository into vs code.